 Looking Ahead: The Next Frontier

 These advances will require a collaborative ecosystem: material scientists, engineers, architects, policymakers, and financiers must co‑create pathways that bring laboratory breakthroughs to the construction site.
-Open data platforms and digital twins can help with this collaboration, allowing stakeholders to simulate material performance under diverse scenarios, quantify trade‑offs, and make data‑driven decisions Less friction, more output..
+Open data platforms and digital twins can enable this collaboration, allowing stakeholders to simulate material performance under diverse scenarios, quantify trade‑offs, and make data‑driven decisions Less friction, more output..

 Conclusion